compscidr/lolminer-docker/README.md

 The only fees are the lolminer fees, I didn't add any additional fees.

 ## nvidia:
-On the host, you need a bit more work to get the nvidia docker runtime:
+On the host, you need a bit more work to get the nvidia docker runtime (only required once):
 ```
 distribution=$(. /etc/os-release;echo $ID$VERSION_ID)
 curl -s -L https://nvidia.github.io/nvidia-docker/gpgkey | sudo apt-key add -